-The Penn Humanities Forum is charged with taking a fresh look at those insights that touch on the human experience.
+The Wolf Humanities Center is charged with taking a fresh look at those insights that touch on the human experience.
 Our goals are to demonstrate how vital the humanities are to the life of the mind and to the health of society, and how the humanities are connected with many areas of inquiry in medicine, law, business, and the social sciences.

 Our annual theme-based public events, together with other programs such as the new Humanities at Large and Digital Humanities Forum, and many other university and cultural collaborators, invite people of all ages and places to join us in discovering our common stake in the "thinking arts."